MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debug-universal-drivers--kernel-mode-.md

    C:\Program Files (x86)\Windows Kits\10\Debuggers\x64

-> [!NOTE]
-> This labs assumes that both PCs are running a 64 bit version of Windowson both the target and host.
-> If that is not the case, the best approach is to run the same "bitness" of tools on the host that the target is running.
+This labs assumes that both PCs are running a 64 bit version of Windowson both the target and host.
+If that is not the case, the best approach is to run the same "bitness" of tools on the host that the target is running.
 For example if the target is running 32 bit Windows, run a 32 version of the debugger on the host.
-> For more information, see [Choosing the 32-Bit or 64-Bit Debugging Tools](choosing-a-32-bit-or-64-bit-debugger-package.md).
+For more information, see [Choosing the 32-Bit or 64-Bit Debugging Tools](choosing-a-32-bit-or-64-bit-debugger-package.md).
->

 2. Locate these two files and copy them to a network share or thumb drive, so that they will be available on the target computer.